pevargas/pevargas.github.io/resume.md

 Jun 2014 -- Nov 2016
 #grails #groovy #java #spock #postgresql #jenkins #git #gitlab #aws #bootstrap
 *   Implemented a status reporting website for stakeholders utilizing the Jenkins API.
-*   Led the team in the transition from SVN to Git, providing tools and documentation to make the switch seamless.
+*   Led my team in the transition from SVN to Git, providing tools and documentation to make the switch seamless.
 *   Built and automated a SQL testing framework for our data production pipeline.
 *   Setup a Continuous Integration server, using Jenkins, for our project space.
 *   Volunteered as Documentation Lead and Scrum Master to streamline efficiency of day-to-day team minutia.